Divy1211/IntroToPython/docs/index.md

 ## 3. Requirements

 1. Python:
     To use python, you must install it first.
 Find the download [here](https://www.python.org/downloads/ "Python Download")

 2. A text editor/IDE of choice:
     To write python code, we need a text editor or an IDE.
-I will be using VS Code for today which can be found [here](https://code.visualstudio.com/download "VSC Download")
+[PyCharm Community Edition](https://www.jetbrains.com/edu-products/download/other-PCE.html "PCE Download") is free and highly recommended!